Blog

 Renting a porta-potty can cost between $75 and $150 per day on average.
 In high-demand areas, prices can go up to $194 per day.
 For weekly rentals, prices usually range from $150 to $300.

 However, the final cost of renting a porta-potty can depend on several factors.
-These include the type of unit, location, rental length and others.
-Let’s take a closer look at what affects the price in the following section.
+These include the type of unit, location, rental length, and others.

 Types of Porta Potties and Their Costs